Want to experience all Barbados has to offer?

 Each region of the island has its own set of unique characteristics and vibe that you’ll want to see for yourself.
 By using our guide to the parishes of Barbados, you’ll make the most of your stay on the island and have a Totally Barbados holiday.

-Barbados measures 21 miles (34 kilometers) in length and 14 miles (23 kilometers) wide and is divided into 11 geographical sub-regions called parishes.
+Barbados measures 21 miles (34 kilometers) in length and 14 miles (23 kilometers) wide with 11 geographical sub-regions called parishes.

 The parish structure of the island reflects the system that The Church of England set, and therefore each parish is governed by its parish church.